deltachat/deltachat-pages/en/help.md

 or otherwise save a message before it is deleted.

 Apart from that,
-if one chat partner silently uninstalls Delta Chat, the messages will not get deleted from their device nor their email account.
+if one chat partner uninstalls Delta Chat, the messages will not get deleted from their device nor their email account.
 They will most likely also not be decryptable anymore